sagemathinc/sbir2015/description.md

 that programs run or latex compiles before sending it to an instructor for manual grading).
 Graders would also be notified that there are a batch of proposed answers to a given question  ready to be graded.
-Graders could optionally in some cases be other students in the same course, in similar courses, or outsourced students in India.
+Graders could optionally in some cases be other students in the same course, in similar courses, or even outsourced to students in other countries.

 The problem author would start out with a very simple template for each component, and make each part more sophisticated.
 We imagine they might see the problem template on the left side of the screen and a realtime rendering of the problem